miklevin/MikeLev.in/_posts/2025-09-10-ai-titans-datacenter-wars-tool-choice.md

-your product for free in generous amounts in VSCode, buys one of your most promising competitors and absorbs all its employees, comes out with new LLM models of its own that sound like your competitor and dumps that model into the HuggingFace free and open source AI model arena, haha!
+your product for free in generous amounts in VSCode, buys one of your most promising competitors and absorbs all its employees, comes out with new LLM models of its own that sound like your competitor and dumps that model into the HuggingFace free and open source AI model arena, ahaha!
 Wow, why are these stories not told everywhere?
 It's better than Shakespeare.
 It's better than sports.
 It's science-fiction coming to life with just as interesting and controversial characters and stories of duplicity and deceit.
 Embrace, extend